Anchorsify/Anchorsify.github.io/_projects/Unarmed.md

  - Stamina: 22
  - Damage: (STR/6)d8
+ - Accuracy: +2
  - Range: STR/4
  - Speed: 14
+ - Tags: Projectile

-Effects: This cannot be parried (though ninjutsu-based defenses which work like parries still function).
+Effects: This can not be parried by the normal Parry action, though ninjutsu-based parries work against it.
 Rankyaku causes Slashing wounds.
-The first time this is used against a given opponent in battle it has a +2 Accuracy bonus.

 #### --( Gouriki Senpuu - Strong Whirlwind )--
 Taking the Whirlwind back to the basics, the shinobi no longer bothers with a series of strikes, and instead just focuses their ability into a single roundhouse with more speed and power than the previous versions.